hmcts/golden-path-nodejs/docs/index.md

  kubectl get hr labs-YourGithubUsername -n labs kubectl get pods -l app.kubernetes.io/name=labs-YourGithubUsername-nodejs -n labs
 ```

+#### Configure Private DNS for Application
+You will need to add a couple of lines of config for the application to the sandbox private DNS config file.
+1. Open [environments/sandbox/sandbox-platform-hmcts-net.yml](https://github.com/hmcts/azure-private-dns/blob/master/environments/sandbox/sandbox-platform-hmcts-net.yml) in your browser.
+2. Click the pencil button to edit the file in Github.
+3. Add configuration to the bottom of the file, see example [here](https://github.com/hmcts/azure-private-dns/pull/326/files)
+4. Scroll down to the bottom to the 'Commit changes' section.
+Select create a new branch for this commit and give your branch a name.
+Commit the file and create a pull request.
+5. To complete this section you will need your pull request to be approved, someone on your team should be able to do this.
+If you get stuck try asking in #platops-code-review on Slack.
+Once approved and the build has passed then merge your pull request.
+If you have a permissions issue then ask in #golden-path on Slack.
+6. Once your pull request has been merged, ensure the pipeline has ran successfully and applied you changes [here](https://dev.azure.com/hmcts/CNP/_build?definitionId=321)

 #### Access application
 If all went well your application should be visible now.